casnix/badusehat-webapp/README.md

 2) `./maps`, function maps for space efficiency
 3) `./targetsrc`, the post-phpbuild preprocessor source
 4) `./buildout`, the built/finished source code depending on phpbuild arguments
+5) `./configs`, the configuration files for phpbuild and target-architecture based preprocessing